openebs-archive/openebs-docs/docs/installation.md

 openebs-snapshot-operator-9898bbb95-lzhq5   2/2       Running   0          6h
 ```

 **CAS Template** is an approach to provision persistent volumes that make use of CAS storage engine.
-The following command helps check the CAS Template components.
+The following command helps to check the CAS Template components.

 ```
 kubectl get castemplate